kubbentio/KubbentWallet/README.md

 - Generate proto files: `yarn gen-proto`
 - Install CocoaPods libs: `cd ios && pod install`
 - Setup team signing:
-  - Open ios/BlixtWallet/BlixtWallet.xcworkspace with Xcode
+  - Open ios/KubbentWallet/KubbentWallet.xcworkspace with Xcode
   - Login with your Apple Developer account if Xcode asks you to
-  - Click on BlixtWallet in the left column
+  - Click on KubbentWallet in the left column
   - Click on the Signing &amp; Capabilities tab
   - Choose your Team in the dropdown and choose a new unique Bundle Identifier (cannot be the same as the ones released on the App Store).
 Do this for every configuration